scaleoutsean/awesome-solidfire/README.md

   - Recommended for stand-alone SolidFire and Kubernetes
   - Works within Kubernetes without changes

+#### Telegram

+- Collect SNMP or other metrics with [Telegraf](https://scaleoutsean.github.io/2021/08/13/solidfire-snmp-v3-grafana.html)
+  - Native SolidFire API metrics can be collected the same way using HTTP (JSON-RPC)

 #### Prometheus - NetApp Trident metrics

 - SolidFire